 At SUSTech, Dr. Rao’s research group studies the signaling principles of emerging messenger molecules and their metabolic enzymes, with an emphasis on how they are integrated into cellular (patho)physiology via signal transduction pathways under disease micro-environment.
-They have delineated how IP6 Kinases (IP6K), via converting IP6 to IP7, play important roles in cell death, cancer metastasis and DNA damage repair; In recent years, the lab has discovered inositol hexakisphosphate (IP6) as an intermolecular “glue” bridging the Cullin Ring E3 Ligases and its inhibitor: the deneddylase COP9 Signalosome,thereby regulating proteastasis.
-These work have been published in top-tier journals and widely cited, and have attracted widespread attention from the scientific community like journal Commentaries, Highlights, or F1000 recommendations.
+They have delineated how IP6 Kinases (IP6K), via converting the signaling metabolite IP6 to IP7, play important roles in cell death, cancer metastasis and DNA damage repair; In recent years, the lab has discovered inositol hexakisphosphate (IP6) as an intermolecular “glue” bridging the Cullin Ring E3 Ligases and its inhibitor: the deneddylase COP9 Signalosome,thereby regulating proteastasis.
+These work have been published in top-tier journals and attracted widespread attention from the scientific community like journal Commentaries, Highlights, or F1000 recommendations.

 - Zhang X, Shi S, Su Y, Yang X, He S, Wu J, Zhang J, Rao, F.*.
 Suramin and NF449 are IP5K inhibitors that disrupt IP6-mediated regulation of cullin RING ligase and sensitize cancer cells to MLN4924/Pevonedistat.
 J. Biol.
 Chem.
 2020 295，10281-10292.